Table of Contents

 Have you ever wondered what makes a good scholarly article?
 If you are a student or a researcher looking to publish your first journal or scholarly article, submitting a scholarly work that fulfills the right criteria is vital.

 Scholarly articles are part of an important contribution to research and academia.
-They contain findings, analysis, hypotheses and theories that provide a platform for scholarly debates and promote continued academic discourse.
+They contain findings, analyses, hypotheses, and theories that provide a platform for scholarly debates and promote continued academic discourse.

 What is a scholarly article?